Do SASP members work every night? Do they always work the same area?

 The main difference between SASP and RAs is that SASP as an organization is part of the Office of Public Safety while RAs are part of the Office of Residential Life.
-Both SASP and RAs are on duty at night, but RAs concentrate on the residential buildings in their designated community while SASP members patrol all areas of campus, with residential buildings being a main focal point.
+Both SASP and RAs are on duty at night, but RAs concentrate on the residential buildings in their designated community while SASP members patrol all areas of campus.
 Both have the authority to give referrals and to report more serious crimes to an RD or Public Safety officer.
-Each position also comes with duties that do not apply to the other organization; SASP members work special events for the public or student body and RAs plan events for their floor or building.
+Each position also comes with duties that do not apply to the other organization; for example, SASP members work special events for the public or student body and RAs plan events for their floor or building.
 There are also discrepancies in the training each position recieves, the organizational structure they work under, and method of payment.

 For what violations of the student conduct code can a SASP member actually report me?

-SASP members may refer students judicially for certain violations of the Student Conduct Code to include Noise, Underage Possession of Alcohol, and Public Urination.
-They would report other Student Conduct Code violations, acts of vandalism, suspicious circumstatnces, etc. to a Public Safety officer.
+SASP members may refer students judicially for certain violations of the Student Conduct Code to include Noise Violations, Underage Possession of Alcohol, Open Containers, Non-compliance, Public Urination, and more.
+We report other Student Conduct Code violations, acts of vandalism, suspicious circumstances, and crimes to a Public Safety Officer.

 Does SASP have the power to arrest me?